iaincollins/structured-data-api/README.md

 That there are two different schema formats in JSON can be confusing.
 While designed with different use cases in mind, they are similar in many ways but each has unique features.

 For example: *JSON-LD* is used to described Linked Data objects between computer systems (e.g. web sites and search engines) while *JSON-schema* is intended to used by people to describe the schema to the computer and things like validation for properties what error message to display if something is incorrectly formatted.

-Note: Something that converts *JSON-LD* files to *JSON-schema* files would be helpful here, as it would make it easy to import JSON-LD schemas from sites like schema.org in bulk.

-#### Referencing other entities in a schema

-Properties can be defined as referring to ObjectId's.
-This is not part of the JSON-schema standard, but extends it.

-    "myProperty": { "type": "string", "format": "objectid" }

-Properties defined like this will treated like actual ObjectIDs internally (and not just stored as strings).

-The exception is that that if used with "mixed type" property (i.e. in conjunction with "oneOf" or "anyOf" in a schema) it will still be validated correctly however will be (incorrectly) stored in the database as a string and not an ObjectID.

-For example, in this case either an object matching the "Person" schema or a string that is formated as an ObjectID is valid but in the case of an ObjectID it will be stored as string internally.

-    "myProperty": {
-      "oneOf": [
-         {  "type": "string", "format": "objectid" },
-         {  $ref: "Person.json }
-      ]
-    }

-If you want to reference external entities, you might want to also consider using URIs:

-    "myProperty": {
-      "oneOf": [
-         {  "type": "string", "format": "uri" },
-         {  $ref: "Person.json }
-      ]
-    }

 #### SPARQL and Triplestore support